-Once upon a time, Jaisalmer was a bustling caravanserai along the Silk Route, and the royal Rajput clan grew wealthy, collecting taxes from merchants en route from India to Afghanistan.
-As with all trade, in due course of time, ransacking and pilfering led to feuds between the royal clans and the Delhi Sultanate, and the Jaisalmer fort was captured, forcing its people to flee to nearby areas that fall within present-day Pakistan.
-After regimes of the Mughal and Maratha Empires and an annex by the British colony, Jaisalmer's trading glory faded with the establishment of seaports.
-Today, Jaisalmer is preserved as a World Heritage Site.
-Its pale-yellow sandstone structures resemble a shimmering mirage in the desert, and it has the whimsical exoticism of a bygone, fairy-tale era.
-This morning, after breakfast, we'll visit Jaisalmer Fort and Haveli.
-In the afternoon, we'll drive to Kuldhara, a deserted village west of Jaisalmer, abandoned in the 13th century and considered haunted.
-Here, we'll have high tea before returning for dinner at the hotel.
-B/D inspiring example of determination.
+Once upon a time, Jaisalmer was a bustling caravanserai along the Silk Route, and the royal Rajput clan grew wealthy, of determination.
 About a decade ago, Satbiri Devi, a forward-thinking farmer, planted Olive saplings from the Negev Desert in Israel on her 40-acre farm.
 Today, with over six thousand olive plants, the farm produces organic, extra virgin olive oil - marking the success of agriculture in the desert landscape.
 Enjoy a stroll through the Olive groves and enjoy a Mediterranean-inspired alfresco lunch.
 Then, drive to India's first botanical desert resort - Kaner Retreat.
 Kaner Retreat is the brainchild of Sapna Bhatia.
 Growing up on a small farm in Jodhpur, she often spent her childhood days with her grandmother, learning about the benefits and usage of desert plants.
 Later, she graduated in Botany and pursued her master's in international journalism, which led her to become a successful BBC TV journalist.
 The retreat's cuisine also reflects her understanding of local and international cultures.
 Later in the afternoon, we'll discover the principles of plant-based wellness, health, and healing in an interactive session with Sapna.
-Then, walk alongside her as she takes you on an immersive botanical discovery of the desert vegetation.
+Then, walk alongside her as she takes you on an immersive journey through the desert's botanical landscape.
 Savour a 'Thali 'dinner served under the stars with the warmth of a bonfire.
 Stay at Kaner Retreat for two nights.
 B/L/D